 What is an HRA?

-An health reimbursement arrangement (HRA) is a type of health care account, not an insurance plan, which is funded entirely by your employer; employees cannot contribute to an HRA.
+An health reimbursement arrangement (HRA), sometimes called a health reimbursement account, is a type of health care account, not an insurance plan, which is funded entirely by your employer; employees cannot contribute to an HRA.
 It is designed to reimburse an employee for eligible medical expenses as defined under IRS Code 213(d).

 Examples of eligible expenses include medical, dental and vision deductibles, insurance premiums, copayments and coinsurance as well as pharmacy expenses and some over-the-counter medicines incurred by the employee, his or her spouse and/or dependents, though your plan may limit which expenses are eligible.